m7amdelbana/ios-programmatic-ui-api/README.md

 # Overview:

-I focus at this sample project on using how to create iOS app 100% programmatic UI.
-I like the Interface Builder and I work on it at my projects, but at this repo I create some of extensions to help who is use code at UI to write code less.
+I focus at this sample project on how to create iOS app 100% programmatic UI.
+I like the Interface Builder and I work on it at my projects, but at this repo I create some of extensions to help who is use code at UI to write less code.